partlyhuman/LoopyMSE/README.md

 See the [Readme](assets/README.md) (included in builds).

 ## Special Thanks
-kasami - sound implementation, dumping the BIOS, HW testing, and many other valuable non-code contributions
+kasami - sound & printer implementation, dumping the BIOS, HW testing, and many other valuable non-code contributions
 UBCH server - translations and moral support